Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 - [Code source](https://github.com/Rising-Stars-by-Sunshine/Haowen-STATS201-Final/blob/main/code/Prediction)
 - [Data source](https://github.com/Rising-Stars-by-Sunshine/Haowen-STATS201-Final/tree/main/data/Prediction)
-- Description: Figure 3 is the prediction result of the Ethereum closing price.
+- Description: Figure 3 is the [linear regression](https://scikit-learn.org/stable/modules/linear_model.html)  prediction result of the Ethereum closing price.
 The x-axis represents the date, which ranges from 2015/8/7 to 2021/10/20.
 The y-axis is the closing price of Ethereum.
 The data was split in 3:2 in this task.
 The red curve in the figure is the training data.
 The purple curve is the prediction price by linear regression.
 It is very close to the actual data (the blue curve).
 Linear regression reached a good performance in predicting Ethereum’s closing price, with an R2 score of 0.985.

 ### Causal Inference
 ![image](spotlight/figures/Causal-Inference.png)